brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Tifa Lockheart from _Final Fantasy VII_](https://www.youtube.com/watch?v=lXOnj455QaE) - Tifa is my favorite Monk.
 - [Mickey from _Snatch_](https://www.youtube.com/watch?v=SY4oo1B2RNU) - Monks don't have to look like Tibetan Buddhists.
 A streetwise brawler character can absolutely work as a Monk.
+- [Yuffie from _Final Fantasy VII_](/dnd-in-pop-culture/final-fantasy/ff7r-yuffie/) - Yes, I'm going with two Monks from the same game.
+Yuffie is a great example of how a ranged Monk could work.

 ## <a name="Paladin"></a>Paladin

 Paladins are half-casters, but they function more as strong martial characters who can use magic to boost some of their attacks.
 They get limited spell slots, like other half-casters, but can use these when a melee attack connects to apply additional smite damage to an opponent.
 This makes them great at applying burst damage when they need it, but resource management of the spell slots is also important.
-They’re prototypically strong defenders, but can be build to use two-handed weapons as well for extra damage.
+They’re prototypically [strong defenders](/5e-build-guides/tank-builds/), but can be build to use two-handed weapons as well for extra damage.
 Their place is strongly on the front line, as their smite ability does not work with ranged attacks.
 Paladins gain their abilities from an oath which dictates what they must do.
 There are a variety of oaths available, but all Paladins will have a code of some sort that they live by.

 Difficulty: ★★☆☆☆